 integrates with the physical world."

-In function, ESP is dissimilar to the ordinary senses.
-There is no
+In function, this sixth sense is dissimilar to the ordinary senses.
+There

-location like governs the other senses which receive information through
+is no location like governs the other senses which receive information

-various parts of the body; and it is not dependent on any of the other
+through various parts of the body; and it is not dependent on any of the

-five senses.
-ESP is independent of such factors as geography, time,
+other five senses. extrasensory perception is independent of such factors

 It has been given various names.
 In the 19th century is was called